unifiedjs/unified/readme.md

 representation of the given tree (`string`).

-`Compiler` can also be a constructor function (a function with a `compile` field, or other fields, in its `prototype`), in which case it is constructed with `new`.
+`Compiler` can also be a constructor function (a function with a `compile` field in its `prototype`), in which case it is constructed with `new`.
 Instances must have a `compile` method that is called without arguments and should return a `string`.